search icon

 Summary

 Freelancers and gig workers aren’t traditional employees.
 Rather, these types of workers complete tasks for others on demand.
-This working arrangement can bring a lot of flexibility to the workers and help hirers cut costs.
+This working arrangement can offer significant flexibility to workers and help hirers cut costs.
 However, this arrangement can also mean unpredictable income for workers and unpredictable worker availability for hirers.
 Often, the keys to making these arrangements work are organization, good planning, and mutual trust.

 Recommended articles